Hi, my name is Amyknott! My daughter is two years old and has been diagnosed with epilepsy

 -

-Amyknott said:Hi my daughter is 2 years old has been diagnosed with epilepsy and isnt great on her feet I've been advised to get her a swifty pram to help her get around we are based in Blackpool I cant afford the prices of one of these prams I'm just wondering how I'd go about getting one were not under occupational therapy yet is there a charity that help fund them
+hey!
+I have a 5 year old and they are hard work.
+My daughter has ADHD and isn't great on her feet. shouldn't you get it free from a referral from your GP due to the circumstances?Amyknott said:Hi my daughter is 2 years old has been diagnosed with epilepsy and isnt great on her feet I've been advised to get her a swifty pram to help her get around we are based in Blackpool I cant afford the prices of one of these prams I'm just wondering how I'd go about getting one were not under occupational therapy yet is there a charity that help fund them

 Thankyou

-She hasn't been reffered yet x
+She hasn't been reffered yet x0

 -

 Hi, definitely speak to your doctor regarding getting an ot referral and see also what aids and adaptions she will around your property if you are thinking about her safety.
 Do you live in a house with stairs? are there any times when she will be unsupervised such as if you are on the phone, cooking dinner all these questions will need to be answered.
-Social services may have to be involved to see how they can assist in terms of individual budgets and longer term planning, emergency planning, respite care.You are welcome to message me further and we can discuss as I’m student who studying in this area and would be find information for you, check eligibility, and check my books for anything that you may need.
+Social services may have to be involved to see how they can assist in terms of individual budgets and longer term planning, emergency planning, respite care.You are welcome to message me further and we can discuss as I’m student who studying in this area and would be find information for you, check eligibility, and check my books for anything that you may need.0

 -